Alexandria Ocasio-Cortez Trolls Fox News In Spanish

 Ocasio-Cortez was having none of that.

-“It is bizarre to see 1%-salaried anchors laugh at the US housing crisis.”
+“It is bizarre to see 1%-salaried anchors laugh at the U.S. housing crisis.”